 - Post trainings on your designated Family Nurturing Center website two weeks in advance.

-- Use approved training materials and facilitate purchase of appropriate curriculum/programs from FDR and FNC-TX.
+- Use training materials and facilitate purchase of appropriate curriculum/programs FNC and other NP authored material.

-- Provide three facilitator training and teach the facilitator core content at least annually.
+- Provide three facilitator trainings annually while teaching the facilitator core content.

 - Report annually with Lead National Trainer and designated FNC.